lokapodo/wikipedia-locations/README.md

 - The code is not 100% covered by tests.
 For the production app, more test cases should be covered.
 - Validation of entered lat and lon could be improved to avoid redirects to the Wikipedia app with invalid coordinates.
 - The network service is simplified according to the assignment's needs.
 - Error handling could be improved by creating custom errors and providing user-friendly messages for different errors.
+Also "no internet connection" case could be handled.
 - All commits were pushed to the main branch, without creating separate branches.